InterzoneProductions/Lua-Style-Guide/docs/index.md

 * Always indent with tabs
 * Keep lines under 120 columns wide, assuming four column wide tabs.
 * Wrap comments to 80 columns wide, assuming four column wide tabs.
-    * This is different than normal code; the hope is that short lines help improve readability of comment prose, but is too restrictive for code.
+    * This is different than normal code; the hope is that short lines help improve the readability of comment prose, but is too restrictive for code.
 * Don't leave whitespace at the end of lines.
 * No vertical alignment.